lab11/socitrack/software/debug/README.md

-TriPoint
+TriPoint Serial Debugging
 ========

-This folder contains the software for TriPoint.
+This folder contains the serial debugging software for TriPoint.

 Firmware
 --------

-The code that runs on TriPoint is in `/firmware`.
+The code that runs on TriPoint is in `../module/firmware`.

 Python
 ------